opendaylight/transportpce/docs/developer-guide.rst

 (as they were before invoking the Renderer).

 Magnesium brings the support of OTN services.
-SR0 supports the creation of OTU4, ODU4, ODU2/ODU2e and ODU1 interfaces.
-The creation of these interfaces must be triggered through otn-service-path RPC.
+SR0 supports the creation of OTU4, ODU4, ODU2/ODU2e and ODU0 interfaces.
+The creation of these low-order otn interfaces must be triggered through otn-service-path RPC.
 Full support (service-implementation-request /service delete rpc, topology alignement after the service has been created) will be provided in later releases of Magnesium.

 OLM
-^^^^^^^^
+^^^

 Optical Line Management module implements two main features: it is responsible for setting up the optical power levels on the different interfaces, and is in